 The Company has Whistle Blower Policy/Vigil Mechanism to deal with instances of fraudand mismanagement if any.
 The Policy is also available on the website of the Company.

-The Company ensures compliance of applicable laws.
 The Company has zero tolerance for sexual harassment at workplace and has adopted apolicy on prevention prohibition and redressal of sexual harassment at workplace as perwith the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the rules thereunder for prevention and redressalof complaints of sexual harassment at workplace.
-Internal Compliant Committee (ICC)has been setup to redress complaints receive regarding sexual harrasment.
-All employees (permanentcontractual temporary trainees) are covered under this policy.
-During FY 2017-18 nocomplaint on sexual harassment werereceived.
+Internal Compliants & Committee (ICC)has been setup to redress complaints received regarding sexual harassment as per SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013 and theICC includes external member.
+During FY 2018-19 no complaints on sexual harassment werereceived.

 Corporate Governance and Management Discussion and Analysis

 The guiding principle of the Code of Corporate Governance is harmony' i.e.balancing the need for transparency with the need to protect the interest of the Companyand balancing the need for empowerment at all levels with the need for accountability.
 Adetailed report on Corporate Governance forms part of Annual Report.
 The ManagementDiscussion and Analysis' forms part of this report.

 The Company is committed to its stakeholders to conduct business in an economicallysocially and environmentally sustainable manner that is transparent and ethical.

 The Company is committed to inclusive sustainable development and contributing tobuilding and sustaining economic social and environmental capital and to pursue CSRprojects as and when required that are replicable scalable and sustainable with asignificant multiplier impact on sustainable livelihood creation and environmentalreplenishment.